michaeldeboeve/dotfiles/README.md

 ## Dot files
-.dot config files for linux
+Dot config files for Linux and MacOSX